kelseyabreu/biomastersCampaign/README.md

 that dream meant nothing?"

 PLAYER:
 "I'm in.
+I'll make some important calls back home first.
-When do we start?" (maybe add some decision or hesitation)
+When do we start?"

 Mr.BioMaster:
 "Right now.
 But first - I need to know you can actually play.